150-192.440 [Renumbered to 150-192-0400]

 (d) Statements filed by mutual or cooperative associations engaged in operating electric transmission and distribution systems under ORS 308.810 in connection with the in lieu tax on gross earnings.

-(e) Information collected by the department for purposes of establishing values under ORS 321.282 and ORS 321.430.
+(e) Information collected by the department for purposes of establishing values under ORS 321.282 and 321.430.
 This includes but is not limited to sales of logs, standing timber sales between private parties, logging costs and other costs associated with logging.
-Particulars of private timber sales and purchases where the sales price was agreed upon on or after October 3, 1989, and log sales and purchases made on or after July 1, 1989, are subject to the confidentiality provisions of ORS 321.381 and are not subject to this rule.
+Particulars of private timber sales and purchases where the sales price was agreed upon on or after October 3, 1989, and log sales and purchases made on or after July 1, 1989, are subject to the confidentiality provisions of 321.381 and are not subject to this rule.

 (f) Harvest forecast information obtained by the department from private parties.